easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 Returns the initial stock for the variant, if the variant has infinite inventory this will return `nil`

+# variant.max_occupancy

+Returns the maximum number of guests for this variant.

-# variant.minimum_nights
+# variant.min_occupancy

-If the variant is for an accommodation this will return the minimum number of nights the variant can be booked for
+Returns the minimum number of guests for this variant.

 # variant.name